-Gondola Alternative A would result in five uses with de minimis impacts (land acquisition without impacting the historic building) from North Little Cottonwood Road to the town of Alta.
+Gondola Alternative A would result in five uses with de minimis impacts (land acquisition without adversely impacting the historic building) from North Little Cottonwood Road to the town of Alta.
 Table 26.5-8 describes the uses of each Section 4(f) historic property.
-Figures showing impacts are available in the DOE/FOE (Appendix 15B, Determinations of Eligibility and Findings of Effect).
+Figures showing impacts are available in the DOE/FOE (Appendix 15B, Determinations of Eligibility and Findings of Effect of the Draft EIS).